gavin-crowley/JavaScript/README.md

 JavaScript engines were originally used only in web browsers, but are now core components of some servers and a variety of applications.

+ The most popular runtime system for this usage is Node.js.